Why build an ADU or a Granny Flat in Los Angeles?

 The city of Los Angeles has a major housing crisis.
 A recent report showed that the number of homeless people in the city have increased from 33,423 in 2010 to nearly 60,000 in 2019, even in spite of a drop in homelessness nationally.
 The problem is in part due to the high price of rent in LA.
 The average rent for an apartment in Los Angeles is $2500 which is a 5% increase from last year’s $2,120.

 From Beverly Grove to Glendale, the problem affects the majority of people living in the city.
-Nearly 60% of the citizens of Los Angeles spend over 30% of their income for housing costs.
+The U.S. Department of Housing and Urban Development classify an Affordable Dwelling as, "housing on which the occupant is paying no more than 30 percent of gross income for housing costs, including utilities."
+Nearly 60% of the citizens of Los Angeles spend over this budget on housing, leading to drastic demand for new affordable housing to be built.
 The new ADU laws give the homeowners the opportunity to maximize the income potential of their properties and address the housing crisis at the same time.

 An ADU is a second unit added to an existing residential property.
 It is a fully functional apartment with a kitchen, bathroom, living space, and at least one bedroom.
-ADU construction is rapidly growing across the state.
-ADUs can be rented out to tenants, creating an opportunity for new rental income.
+ADU construction is rapidly growing across the state thanks to newly relaxed legislation.
+ADUs can be rented out to tenants, creating an opportunity for additional or supplemental rental income.

-Building an ADU is win-win-win for Los Angeles homeowners and renters.
+Building an ADU is win-win for Los Angeles homeowners and its renters.
 It creates an opportunity for homeowners to generate new passive income while increasing the housing supply in the city.
-This should temper rapidly rising rental prices over the ling term.
+This should temper rapidly rising rental prices over the long term.

 Are you interested in building an ADU on your Los Angles property?
-Find out whether you are eligible by searching your address on Housable’s free property check tool
+Find out whether you are eligible by searching your address on Housable’s free property check tool.
+It's non-committal, your information is not shared with third parties.

 Types of ADUs